The Little Free Garden Project: Year One

 summer + fall 2016

-Just as we had imagined, people brought their gardens home and made them fixtures in front yards across our community, many creatively decorating them with weather-resistant paint and chalk.
+Just as we had imagined, people brought their gardens home and made them fixtures in front yards across our community, many creatively decorating them with chalk and weather-resistant paint.
 It was exciting to see the different ways that people utilized the space and shared the harvest with friends and neighbors.